 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Water Bulrush

-Scirpus subterminalis is a Perennial up to 0.60 metres tall.
+Scirpus subterminalis is a perennial plant that can grow up to 0.60 metres tall.

 It has edible uses.

 N. America - Newfoundland to Alaska, south to South Carolina, Pennsylvania, Michigan and Idaho.

 Submerged to emergent in water to 1 metre deep, or sometimes terrestrial, fresh lakes, streams and bogs at elevations of 10 - 2200 metres[

 We have very little information on this species and do not know if it will be hardy in Britain, though judging by its native range it should succeed outdoors in most parts of this country.
 This species often forms lawnlike, underwater mats that are entirely vegetative or have only the inflorescences emergent[

 ].
 The following notes are based on the general needs of the genus.